-Our first ‘Buzz Stop’ is on the corner of Lancaster and Sandridge Roads, where members of Wilderhood Watch and the Green Party spent Saturday 5th October 2019 sowing seeds for a wildflower meadow.
-The native seed mixture we use contains hardy annual and perennial varieties and is designed to be planted over existing grass.
+Our first ‘Buzz Stop’ is on the corner of Lancaster and Sandridge Roads, where members of Wilderhood Watch and the Green Party initially spent Saturday 5th October 2019 sowing seeds for a wildflower meadow.
+The native seed mixture we use contains hardy annual and perennial varieties.

-After a couple of false starts, where our Buzz Stop meadow was inadvertently mown twice by the Council’s contractors, we are now happy to report that our Buzz Stop has been exempt from mowing since then and the grass has grown longer, and some wild flowers are beginning to appear.
+After a couple of false starts, where our Buzz Stop meadow was inadvertently mown twice by the Council’s contractors, we are now happy to report that our Buzz Stop has been exempt from mowing since then.
+The grass grew significantly longer over Summer and some wild flowers began to appear.

 To make our Buzz Stop super pollinator- friendly, Hertfordshire City Council are cooperating with Clear Channel to replace the existing bus shelter with a purpose-built one with a sedum roof.
 Due to the lockdown, this has now been postponed to a later date.

 Here are photos of our initial attempt to plant our wildflower meadow – as you can see this was in pre-lockdown times!